kellyjones99/solar-panel-recycling-analysis/README.md

 ## Overview

-This project explores the lifecycle of solar panels, with a focus on material composition, end-of-life (EOL) waste generation, and current recycling efficiency techniques.
+This project explores the lifecycle of solar panels, with a focus on material composition, end-of-life (EOL) waste generation, and current recycling techniques.
 It combines data analysis and modelling to evaluate the urgency at which we need to develop efficient recycling processes for solar PV materials.

 This work is also informed by an **environmental justice** perspective.
 Inadequate recycling of solar PV materials risks hazardous substances leaching from landfill sites, potentially contaminating soil and water systems in vulnerable communities.
 This highlights the importance of developing effective and equitable material recovery strategies as part of the clean energy transition.